shrinerb/shrine/README.md

 The `io` is the file being uploaded, and `context` we'll leave for later.
 You may be wondering why we need this conditional.
 Well, when an attachment is assigned and saved, an "upload" actually happens two times.
-Firstly the file is "uploaded" to `:cache` on assignment, and then the cached file is reuploaded to `:store` on save.
+First the file is "uploaded" to `:cache` on assignment, and then the cached file is reuploaded to `:store` on save.

 Ok, now how do we do the actual processing?
 Well, Shrine actually doesn't ship with any image processing functionality, because that is a generic problem that